Crafting a Clear Product Vision for Success

 Step 2: Identify the Core Problem or Need

 The next step is to define the problem that your product sets out to solve.
 What are the issues out there?
 And what is the solution you wish to provide?
 This is not an abstract exercise, by the way.
 The problem should stem from users, not your imagination.
 Real-time issues lead to identifying deeper problems, as opposed to superficial ones.
+With UX research tools such as UXtweak, you can conduct live interviews with your users and get a better idea of their needs.

 A crucial tool to define the problem is user feedback, which is obtained using different means like surveys and interviews.
 User feedback keeps the spotlight on the users, resulting in a product vision that meets user needs.